mgedmin/python-refactorings.vim/README.rst

 These are all massive hacks that were helpful to me at one time or another.

-Needs Vim built with Python support.
+Needs Vim 8.0.0251 or newer, built with Python support.

 Commands